Framatome: Operations

 In 2016, following a discovery at Flamanville 3, about 400 large steel forgings manufactured by Framatome's Le Creusot Forge operation since 1965 were found to have carbon-content irregularities that weakened the steel.
 A widespread programme of French reactor checks was started involving a progressive programme of reactor shutdowns, continued over the winter high electricity demand period into 2017.
 In December 2016 the Wall Street Journal characterised the problem as a "decades long coverup of manufacturing problems", with Framatome executives acknowledging that Le Creusot had been falsifying documents.
 Le Creusot Forge was out of operation from December 2015 to January 2018 while improvements to process controls, the quality management system, organisation and safety culture were made.

+In 2026, Framatome's facility in Le Creusot employed more than 680 persons and encompassed 72000 m² of workshops, including a foundry, one forging shop (equipped with two presses rated at 11,300 tonnes and 9,000 tonnes), three machining workshops, one EPR2 reactor internals manufacturing workshop, as well as a testing laboratory.
+The Le Creusot facility is also a contributor to France's national defense sector.
+It is the only French manufacturer capable of producing forged blanks for onboard nuclear propulsion steam generators.

 In 2020 Framatome won an order to deliver reactor protection systems for the Russian VVER-TOI design nuclear reactors at Kursk II.